danadrianmirea/raylib_moonlander/README.md

-# Raylib Game Template
+# Raylib Moonlander

-A modern, cross-platform game template built with raylib, supporting both desktop and web builds.
-This template serves as a foundation for creating games that can be deployed to multiple platforms, including itch.io.
+A classic lunar lander game built with raylib where you pilot a spacecraft to land safely on the moon's surface.
+The game features increasing difficulty levels, realistic physics, and is playable on both desktop and web platforms.

-## Features
+## Game Features

+- **Realistic Lunar Physics**: Gravity affects your lander as you try to navigate to the landing pad
+- **Progressive Difficulty**: Increasing gravity and fuel consumption as you advance through levels
+- **Dynamic Terrain**: Randomly generated lunar terrain for each level
+- **Visual Effects**: Explosion animations, thruster effects, and a space background
-- **Cross-Platform Support**: Build for desktop and web platforms
+- **Cross-Platform**: Works on desktop (Windows, macOS, Linux) and web browsers
-- **Responsive Design**: Dynamic resizing support for desktop, web, and mobile web
-- **Render to Texture**: Advanced rendering approach for consistent visuals across platforms
-- **Automated Builds**: Automatic zip generation for easy itch.io deployment
-- **CMake Integration**: Modern build system for desktop platforms
-- **Emscripten Support**: Web builds via Emscripten
+- **Mobile Support**: Touch controls for playing on mobile devices

+## Controls

+### Desktop
+- **Up Arrow**: Fire thrusters
+- **Left/Right Arrows**: Rotate lander
+- **P**: Pause game
+- **R**: Reset game

+### Mobile
+- **Touch Screen**: Tap for thrust and directional controls

 ## Building the Project